Yoghurt drink makers

-This company received an S&P Global ESG Score of 18/100 in the Food Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 17/100 in the Food Products category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 This company has been criticised for making unsubstantiated health claims.
 In 2012 the UK Advertising Standards Authority upheld a complaint about a tv ad by this company on the grounds that it breached advertising codes.
 The ad was subsequently discontinued.

 From Ethibel.org - Overall, Yakult rates above average as a performer of CSR.
 Business Behaviour achieves an average score, as commitments have been made towards ensuring food safety.
 Human Rights rates as average despite the lack of commitment to the respect of labour rights, the domain's only criterion.
 Environment scores above average, as efforts have been made towards almost all of the required issues.
 Community Involvement also scores significantly above average, due to the efficient and innovative service of the Yakult Ladies.
 There is very little information provided in the domain of Corporate Governance, earning it an average score, and Human Resources gains no score at all, as no commitments have been made to the issues related to the subject.
 Yakult conducts animal testing at its Central Institute for Microbiological Research.